Using Securely | Request Access | New Users | Current Users | Codex | FAQ | Restrictions for Use

-OpenAI Edu is now available to select members of WashU community as part of a pilot.
-The ChatGPT Edu workspace provides secure, private access to OpenAI’s most powerful models in an environment designed for academic work.
+OpenAI’s ChatGPT Edu is available the WashU community.
+WashU’s workspace provides secure, private access to OpenAI’s most powerful models in an environment designed for academic work.
 Your conversations are not used to train the model, making it an appropriate environment when working with protected health information, student data, WashU or personal intellectual property, or when developing research, writing, or code that you that you wouldn’t want shared publicly.

 Key Features: